Stock Based Compensation

 NOTE 5 — STOCK BASED COMPENSATION

 The Company recognizes stock-based compensation in accordance with ASC 718, “Compensation—Stock Compensation.”
-Stock-based compensation expense, which consists of the compensation cost for employee stock options and the 2004 Purchase Plan, and the value of options issued to non-employees for services rendered, was allocated to research and development and general and administrative expenses in the unaudited consolidated statements of operations for the three and six months ended June 30, 2016 and 2015 as follows (in thousands):
+Stock-based compensation expense, which consists of the compensation cost for employee stock options and the Company’s ESPP, and the value of options issued to non-employees for services rendered, was allocated to research and development and general and administrative in the unaudited consolidated statements of operations for the three and six months ended June 30, 2014 and 2013 as follows (in thousands):

 The Company estimated the fair value of stock options granted using the Black-Scholes option-pricing formula and a single option award approach.
 This fair value is being amortized ratably over the requisite service periods of the awards, which is generally the vesting period.
-The fair value of employee stock options and employee purchase rights under the 2004 Purchase Plan was estimated using the following weighted-average assumptions for the three and six months ended June 30, 2016 and 2015:
+The fair value of employee stock options and employee purchase rights under the Company’s ESPP was estimated using the following weighted-average assumptions for the three and six months ended June 30, 2014 and 2013:

 Employee Stock-based Compensation Expense

-As required by ASC 718, the Company recognized $0.8 million and $1.6 million of stock-based compensation expense related to stock options and purchase rights under the Company’s equity incentive plans and 2004 Purchase Plan for the three and six months ended June 30, 2016 and $1.9 million and $3.3 million of stock-based compensation for the three and six months ended June 30, 2015.
-As of June 30, 2016, the total unrecognized compensation cost related to unvested stock-based awards granted to employees under the Company’s equity incentive plans was approximately $2.4 million before forfeitures.
-This cost will be recorded as compensation expense on a ratable basis over the remaining weighted average requisite service period of approximately 2.7 years.
+As required by ASC 718, the Company recognized $1.5 million and $2.7 million of stock-based compensation expense related to stock options and purchase rights, under the Company’s equity incentive plans and ESPP, for the three and six months ended June 30, 2014, respectively, and $1.2 million and $2.2 million of stock-based compensation for the three and six months ended June 30, 2013, respectively.
+As of June 30, 2014, the total unrecognized compensation cost related to unvested stock-based awards granted to employees under the Company’s equity incentive plans was approximately $12.7 million before forfeitures.
+This cost will be recorded as compensation expense on a straight-line basis over the remaining weighted average requisite service period of approximately 2.7 years.

 Equity Incentive Plans